For some days, Omar Artan’s name has dominated football headlines for reasons far removed from decisions made on the pitch.

 Artan’s achievements have carried significance beyond football.

-For a country like Somalia that has faced years of instability, his rise to officiate at the AFCON, CAF Champions League and World Cup qualifiers has been viewed as evidence of Somalia’s return to the international sporting stage.
+For a country that has faced years of instability, his rise to officiate at the Africa Cup of Nations, CAF Champions League and World Cup qualifiers has been viewed as evidence of Somalia’s return to the international sporting stage.

 His appointments have inspired young referees across the country and demonstrated the impact of renewed football development programmes.